A couple posts ago, I gave you a ridiculously long list of opinions about how to treat acne naturally.

 This Stuff Has Totally Worked For Me.
 And I’m Totally Stoked About It.

 Well, it took a couple of months from when I started taking Estroblock to really get consistent, but honestly, my skin has seriously never looked better and this is the longest it’s been consistently and entirely clear for, since… well… since I was on birth control as a teenager.
-I do still get very TINY pimples sometimes, but I know my skin best and they are so small and infrequent that it doesn’t bother me at all – over all, I have been SO happy with it.
+I do still get very small pimples every once in a while, but I know my skin best and they are so small and infrequent and go away so fast that it doesn’t bother me at all – over all, I have been SO happy with it.

 Not only that but over the last 6 or 7 months, I’ve totally stopped caring so much about being perfect with my diet and have started relaxing way more (I’d like to give a big shout out to Matt Stone for this)… I mostly eat whole foods still because that’s healthy and that’s what I’m used to, but I go out for dinner more, I eat dairy and gluten and processed foods and sugary desserts with my friends and family (and sometimes at home too), and the best part is that I don’t WORRY about it when I eat things I would have formerly worried about.